mattbrailsford/umbraco-fluidity/docs/_pages/02-api-03-folders.md

 ### Defining a folder

-You define a folder by calling the `AddFolder` method on a given `FluidityTreeConfig` or parent `FluidityFolderConfig` instance.
+You define a folder by calling one of the `AddFolder` methods on a given `FluidityTreeConfig` or parent `FluidityFolderConfig` instance.

 #### AddFolder(string name, Lambda folderConfig = null) *: FluidityFolderConfig*
 {: .signature}